bcbeidel/five-level-explainer/docs/_posts/2024-11-28-how-to-structure-a-musical-a-5-level-guide.md

+---
+layout: post
+title:  "How to Structure a Musical"
+---

 # How to Structure a Musical: A 5-Level Guide

 Understanding how to structure a musical is key to creating an engaging performance that combines storytelling, music, and character development.
 This guide breaks down this intricate process for various audiences, making it accessible and informative.